 Period: 19th Century Indiana Prairie Life (1836)

 The staff encourages you to roll up your sleeves and help with daily chores.
-You can chop wood for cooking fires and feed the farm animals.
-Plant vegetables in the garden or create pottery using period techniques.
-Cook meals over open flames with the other settlers.
+You can chop wood for cooking fires, feed farm animals, plant vegetables in the garden, create pottery using period techniques, or cook meals over open flames with other settlers.

-The museum operates year-round, but some outdoor exhibits close during the winter months.
-Why visit?
-Most living history museums keep you at arm’s length from the past.
-Conner Prairie puts you right in the middle of frontier life, complete with callused hands and a bird’s-eye view.
+The museum operates year-round, but some outdoor exhibits close during winter.
+Most living history museums keep you at arm’s length, but Conner Prairie puts you right in the middle of frontier life.

 5. High Desert Museum, Bend, Oregon